timofurrer/try/README.rst

     Options:
       -p, --python TEXT   The python version to use.
       --ipython           Use ipython instead of python.
+      --shell TEXT        Specify the python shell to use.
+(This will override --ipython
       -k, --keep          Keep try environment files.
       --editor            Try with editor instead of interpreter.
       --version           Show the version and exit.